Project-Setup/Nextjs_Ts_Eslint/readme.md

-# Project Setup with NextJs, Typescript, Eslint
+# PWA Project Setup with NextJs, Typescript, Eslint
 This is an example project setup.
 Packages used:
 * NextJs